badams97/Sprayer_Chassis_Features/README.md

 max_error: [the maximum residual error was calculated to be ~ 99]
 ```

-Additional documentation and information on this random forest classifier algorithm can be found on these two websites: [Random Forest - sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) and [Understanding Random Forest](https://towardsdatascience.com/understanding-random-forest-58381e0602d2).
+Additional documentation and information on this random forest classifier algorithm can be found on these two websites: [random forest - sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) and [understanding random forest](https://towardsdatascience.com/understanding-random-forest-58381e0602d2).

 ***